18" Maxx

 Maxx Rocker Box

 The mirror and rocker boxes in the vertical position.
 It will also go slightly below horizontal.
 The multiple coats of urethane gave the Birch a nice glow and brought out what little grain it has.
-I used Moonlite clamps, poles and dual speed focuser on this project.
+I used Moonlite clamps, poles and dual speed focuser on this project, which are no longer offered.
 Box joints and glue were used to hold the boxes together and 24 biscuits were used to attach the rocker box to the base.
 I was trying to avoid visible screws where possible.
 This goal was more difficult on the secondary cage.

 Maxx Cage